Reveal-Energy-Services/orchid-python-api/README.md

 #### Using the fallback configuration

-If you installed the latest version Orchid using the installation defaults, and you installed the `orchid-python-api` using [pipenv](#step-by-step-pipenv-install) or using [conda](#step-by-step-conda-install), you need to take **no** additional steps to configure the Orchid Python API to find this installation.
+If you installed the latest version Orchid using the installation defaults, and you installed the `orchid-python-api` using the [pipenv installation instructions](#step-by-step-pipenv-install) or the [conda installation instructions](#step-by-step-conda-install), you need to take **no** additional steps to configure the Orchid Python API to find this installation.
 For your information, the default installation location is, `%ProgramFiles%\Reveal Energy Services\Orchid`.
 The Orchid Python API uses the API version to find and use the corresponding version of Orchid.

 #### Using an environment variable